wwachira/newsphere-crawler-main/README.md

 ## Acknowledgments

-- News data is currently simulated for demonstration purposes
+- News data is currently simulated for demo
-- In a production environment, this would integrate with real news APIs
+- In a production environment, integrate with real news APIs

 ---